govhack-science/govhack-science.github.io/_prizes/2016/qld/qld-best-brisbane-or-queensland-oriented-business-related-application.md

 Governments everywhere provide services and information for and about businesses.
 This category is about exploring new and interesting ways to support businesses in and around Brisbane/Queensland.
 Awarded to the best entrant from either the Brisbane Official Event, Brisbane Maker Node, or Brisbane Youth Node.

 # Prize
-Cash  to the value of $500
+Cash  up to the value of $500

 # Eligibility Criteria
 Be a participants at one of the Brisbane events (Offical, Maker, Youth).